Android Ice Cream Sandwich: User experience

 On devices supporting near-field communication (NFC), "Android Beam" allowed users to share links to content from compatible apps by holding the back of their device up against the back of another NFC-equipped Android device, and tapping the screen when prompted.
-Certain "System" apps (particularly those pre-loaded by carriers) that could not be uninstalled could instead be disabled.
+Certain "System" apps (particularly those pre-loaded by carriers) that could not be uninstalled could instead be turned off.
 This would hide the application and prevent it from launching, but the application was not removed from storage.
 Android 4.0 introduced features for managing data usage over mobile networks; users could now display the total amount of data they have used over a period of time, and display data usage per app.
-Background data usage could now be disabled globally or on a per-app basis, and a cap could now be set to automatically disable data if usage reached a certain quota as calculated by the device.
+Background data usage can now be turned off globally or per app, and a cap can automatically turn off data if usage reaches a quota set by the device.

 Platform

 Android 4.0 inherited platform additions from Honeycomb, and also added support for ambient temperature and humidity sensors, Bluetooth Health Device Profile, near-field communication (NFC), and Wi-Fi Direct.
 The operating system also provided improved support for stylus and mouse input, along with new accessibility, calendar, keychain, spell checking, social networking, and virtual private network APIs.
 For multimedia support, Android 4.0 also added support for ADTS AAC, Matroska containers for Vorbis and VP8, WebP, streaming of VP8, OpenMAX AL, and HTTP Live Streaming 3.0.